cvldigital/swiss/_posts/2016-09-04-its-about-people-not-projects.md

 ![](http://placekitten.com/g/1200/800/)

-` This is the final element on the page and there should be no margin below this.`{: .highlighter-rouge}<!-- %enddocs -->
+` This is the final element on the page and there should be no margin below this.`{: .highlighter-rouge}<!--base32-40jpavk4chqp6wt0-base32-->

 ## License